zuluana/homeward-sdk/README.md

 ##  Usage

 ###  Create the Link
-Next, create the deep link you'd like to save to the home-screen:
+Create a deep link to save to the user's home-screen:

 ```typescript
 const link = "myapp://feature1.context1?payload={ ... }"
 ```

-The exact format of the link will depend on the app you're linking too.

-If you're using Expo, the [expo-linking]() library can help with this:
+If you're using Expo, the [expo-linking](https://docs.expo.dev/guides/linking/) library can help with this:

 ```typescript
 import * as Linking from 'expo-linking';